 The words: (this is) for him who guards (himself), are not related to the forgiveness of .sins; otherwise it would have been "on him who guards (himself)", not "for him".
 Apparently it is like a previous sentence, this is for him whose family dwells not near the Sacred Mosque.
-As that sentence pointed to the group which shall be governed by the law of enjoying by "umrah, likewise, the words, for him who guards, specify those who have the option of hastening off or tarrying therein.
-This option is for him who guards himself; if someone did not guard himself, then it is not for him.
+As that sentence pointed to the group which shall be governed by the law of enjoying by 'umrah, likewise, the words, for him who guards, specify those who have the option of hastening off or tarrying therein.
+This option is for him.
 It follows that the guarding here is confined to guarding against those things which Allāh has forbidden during hajj.
 In other words, the meaning is this: This choice is given to him who guards himself from the things forbidden during the ihrām.
 If he was not careful then he must stay a full three days at Mina and remember Allāh in those counted days.
 This meaning has been given in some of the traditions of the Imāms of Ahlu 'l-bayt.